learning-at-home/hivemind/docs/user/dht.md

 To minimize the wait time, you can call these requests asynchronously via [`dht.store/get/run_coroutine(..., return_future=True)`__](https://learning-at-home.readthedocs.io/en/latest/modules/dht.html#hivemind.dht.DHT.get)
 .
 This will run the corresponding command in background and return a [Future-like](https://docs.python.org/3/library/concurrent.futures.html) object that can be awaited.
-Please also note that the returned future is compatible with asyncio (i.e. can be awaited inside event loop).
+Please also note that the returned future is compatible with asyncio (i.e. can be awaited inside the event loop).

 For a more details on DHT store/get and expiration time, please refer to the [documentation for DHT and DHTNode](https://learning-at-home.readthedocs.io/en/latest/modules/dht.html#dht-and-dhtnode)